 Like it or lump it, most social media video content is viewed without any sound.
 In most cases, that means some form of subtitles is absolutely essential if you’re hoping to get any reach or engagement.
 This handy guide will show you how to easily add captions to your video content.
 But first, there’s one thing you need to understand.

 What is the difference between Open and Closed Captions?

 There are two types of subtitles: the first is Open Captions, which are ‘burnt into’ the video.
 They are part of the video file itself, and cannot be turned off.
 The other type is Closed Captions, where they are attached as a separate file.
 Closed Captions are generally on when videos autoplay in the timeline, and off when a user taps in to watch the video with sound.

-Unfortunately, Twitter and Instagram don’t allow for Closed Captions.
-Instead, for these platforms the subtitles will need to be ‘burnt on’ to the video.
+Unfortunately, at the time of writing Instagram and TikTok don’t allow you to add an SRT caption file.
+Instead, for these platforms the subtitles will need to either be ‘burnt on’ to the video or automatically generated in the app.
 Keep reading to find out the easiest way to add subtitles to your video, either as an SRT file or as Open Captions.

 How to create subtitles as an SRT file